List of Blue Lock characters: Other characters

+Jinpachi Ego

-Jinpachi Ego is a football strategist who co-developed the Blue Lock program alongside Noel Noa.
+Jinpachi Ego (絵心 甚八, Ego Jinpachi) is a football strategist who co-developed the Blue Lock program alongside Noel Noa.
 His philosophy centers on cultivating elite strikers through ego-driven individualism, rejecting traditional team-oriented play in favor of personal ambition and self-maximization.
-He implements rigorous training regimens and competitive eliminations—including the first selection and U-20 exhibition match—to force participants to evolve under extreme pressure.
+He implements rigorous training regimens and competitive eliminations—including the First Selection and U-20 exhibition match—to force participants to evolve under extreme pressure.
 Ego's long-term objective is to overhaul Japan's national teams, targeting victory in the 2019 FIFA U-20 World Cup and 2022 FIFA World Cup by producing a generation of strikers who combine technical excellence with relentless self-belief.